Sterling Airways Flight 296: Accident

 Local residents stated that it was raining at the time.
-Several residents of Kalba were digging a ditch around a hut to divert rainwater, when at 22:00 local time an aircraft flew over the city at a low altitude.
+Several residents of Kalba were digging a ditch around a hut to divert rainwater, when at 22:00 local time an aircraft flew over at low altitude.
 One of the residents stated that the aircraft flew so low that its navigation lights were clearly visible.
 An explosion was seen shortly after.
-The residents got into a Land Rover vehicle and tried to get to the crash site, but the vehicle was stuck in the mud.
+The residents got into a Land Rover and tried to get to the crash site, but the vehicle was stuck in the mud.
 The residents of the nearby Al-Heilruen settlement heard the explosion but thought that it was thunder.

 At 22:10, dispatchers in Dubai informed Bahrain about the loss of communication with Flight 296.
 All attempts to contact the plane were unsuccessful, and an emergency was declared at 22:40 and a search began.
-The next morning, the wreckage of the aircraft was discovered in the mountains of Sharjah, 50 mi from Dubai Airport and 12 mi west of Kalba at There were no survivors among the 106 passengers and 6 crew members.
+The next morning, the wreckage of the aircraft was discovered in the mountains of Sharjah, 50 nmi from Dubai Airport and 12 nmi west of Kalba at There were no survivors among the 106 passengers and 6 crew members.